AriaSalvatrice/synth-printer/README.md

 If stuff won't fit, you can override any default setting in the constructor, the examples will show you how.

-_Note: there is only one example for now—more soon!_
+_Note: there are only a few examples for now—more soon!_

 Once you're ready to export your panel, select it in the viewport, and pick "Tools➔Export as STL"